GadgetUK164/Marine/README.md

 The RGB output levels to the Commodore Hybrid are at the 3.3v logic levels, and whilst testing has revealed the difference to be a negligble amount of brightness difference, it may be an idea to fit a customised modern hybrid in place of HY480.
 You can alter the bias resistors on a modern Hyrid replacement (eg. to 330 ohm, down from the original 470 ohm).
 But in my opinion this is not required.
 I've not done it on my 3000, and I honestly cannot see a difference to the output.
 If I scope it, I am sure there will be a difference though!<br><br>
 As mentioned above, use NTSC Line RAM. uPD42101-3
-In future I might be able to support PAL Line RAM.
+In future I might be able to support PAL Line RAM via a code change and use of either JP1 or JP2.

 <h1>Repository Contents</h1>
 KiCad 7.0 PCB Design Files & Schematics